rake html to create HTML files. These files will be

 ... ...

-.c => C.rb => ruby.xml => xmlThe supported languages are written in the lang method
+.c => C.rb => ruby.xml => xmlThe list of supported languages is defined in the lang

 Options: